-I received this book for free from Publicist in exchange for an honest review.
+I received this book for free from Publicist for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.No Ordinary Life by Suzanne Redfearn

 Setting: USA - California

 Your Favorite Indie Bookstore* | Barnes & Noble* | Amazon Kindle* | Amazon Paperback*

 Suzanne Redfearn delivers another gripping page-turner in her latest novel, a story about a young mother's fight to protect her children from the dangerous world of Hollywood.

 Faye Martin never expected her husband to abandon her and her three children . . . or that she'd have to struggle every day to make ends meet.
 So when her four-year-old daughter is discovered through a YouTube video and offered a starring role on a television series, it seems like her prayers have been answered.
 But when the reality of their new life settles in, Faye realizes that fame and fortune don't come without a price.
 And in a world where everyone is an actor and every move is scrutinized by millions, it's impossible to know whom to trust, and Faye finds herself

 utterly alone in her struggle to save her family.

 Emotionally riveting and insightful, No Ordinary Life is an unforgettable novel about the preciousness of childhood and the difficult choices a mother needs to make in order to protect this fragile time in her children's lives.

 Ok parents, tell me the truth now.
 Have you ever thought, “I’ve got the cutest kids in the world, they should be in the movies.”
 You dream of the luxurious and glamorous Hollywood life.
 Not a care in the world, besides having fun and being pampered.